Institute for Futures Studies

 Independent research foundation.
 We conduct research on issues of great importance for our future.

-Recorded at the Institute for Futures Studies, Stockholm, in March 2025.
+This recording is from a research seminar held at the Institute for Futures Studies, Stockholm, February 2025.

 Disclaimer